Cisco downs TJC to earn first-ever football title

 From there Cisco had the momentum.

-TJC coach Thomas Rocco said he wished the Apaches had finished the season better, adding he hopes this spring season will serve as movitation for the fall.
+TJC coach Thomas Rocco said he wished the Apaches had finished the season better, adding he hopes this spring season will serve as motivation for the fall.

 Tyler QB Landry Kinne, younger brother of former standout QB G.J.
 Kinne and whose grandfather played on the 1960 TJC national championship team, gave the Apaches some spark the last two weeks, Rocco said.